If health advice is needed for your holiday, please contact the surgery soon after booking your holiday.

 Please complete the attached form and hand it in to Reception/ email to the practice account prior to your appointment, so that she can prepare travel advice and check which immunisations are required.
 A telephone consult will be arranged by the Travel clinic to go through immunisations needed and an appointment will be arranged at the end of this call.

 A twenty minute appointment will be made for you with the Practice Nurse, plus a further 10 minutes for any other members of the family requiring immunisations.
-We have weekly travel appointments.
-It is important to make this initial appointment as early as possible – at least 6 weeks before you travel – as a second appointment will may be required with the practice nurse for booster vaccinations.
-These vaccines have to be ordered as they are not a stock vaccine.
-Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.
+We no longer have weekly travel appointments but will endeavour to schedule your appointment as soon as we can.
+It is important to make this initial appointment as early as possible – at least 6 weeks before you travel – as a second appointment may be required with the practice nurse for booster vaccinations.
+Your second appointment if required needs to be at least 2 weeks before you travel to allow the vaccines to work.

-The Practice Nurse will get back to you within a week.
+The Practice Nurse will get back to you within 5 – 7 working days.

 The Practice Nurse can offer advice on reducing potential health risks whilst on holiday.
 Travel health related topics that might be discussed with you include:-

 * Reducing the risk of deep vein thrombosis (DVT) on long-haul journeys.